supsm/MCPPPP/README.md

 **Linux**: download `MCPPPP-linux` (no gui) or `MCPPPP-linux-gui`.
 Make it executable and run it.

 ## Use
-Newly compiled binaries for linux, windows, and mac can be found in the repo as `MCPPPP-linux`, `MCPPPP-windows.exe`, and `MCPPPP-mac.tar.gz` respectively.
+Newly compiled binaries for linux, windows, and mac can be found in the repo in the `bin` directory.
 They may not be stable, and may not contain things from the latest commit.
 However, these are guaranteed to not immediately crash or have some obvious error.
 I will add releases when I feel it is stable enough.
 `MCPPPP-windows.exe`, `MCPPPP-mac.tar.gz`, and `MCPPPP-linux-gui` will contain a gui.
 `MCPPPP-linux`, `MCPPPP-windows-cli`, and `MCPPPP-mac-cli` do not contain a gui.
 There is additional information below (Section **CLI**)